 6. Threat to the life of the group (country)

-7. Threat to humanity (end of the world)
+7. Threat to humanity (end of the world) - Four types of dramatic heroes:

 1) Our acquaintances are just like our usual neighbors, sluggish, apathetic, lazy, and not too goal-oriented, having ordinary human problems